shopware/docs/products/extensions/b2b-suite/concepts/system-architecture.md

 # System Architecture

-The B2B-Suite is a collection of loosely coupled, mostly uniform components packaged with a small example plugin and a common library.
+The B2B Suite is a collection of loosely coupled, mostly uniform components packaged with a small example plugin and a common library.

 ## Component layering